-Thus begins Pliny the Elder (23-79AD) in his book on precious metals (page 68).
+Thus begins Pliny the Elder (23-79AD) in his book on precious metals.
 By Roman times gold had been a very precious commodity for millennia.
 The oldest gold objects ever to be unearthed come from modern-day Bulgaria and were found at burial sites from the ancient Thracian culture (4400BC).
 Alluvial gold deposits were readily available to the Naqada and Badari cultures in Predynastic Egypt and it was here that around 4000BC gold was used to make jewelry.

-Gold’s malleability, color and lustre make it the desirable product it has been since those times.
+Gold’s malleability, color, and luster make it the desirable product it has been since those times.
 Its density is so high that extracting gold from alluvial deposits is very easily done by simple techniques like panning or sluicing.
-It is believed sheep skins were used to extract alluvial gold in ancient times; a skin would be placed in a stream and gold containing dirt poured over it.
+It is believed sheep skins were used to extract alluvial gold in ancient times; a skin would be placed in a stream and gold-containing dirt poured over it.
 The sands would wash away and the heavy gold would get stuck in the fleece.
-Later, around 2500BC, gold began to be extracted from primary deposits by crushing and grinding gold containing quartz rocks.
-The ground up gold dust could be extracted in the same way as alluvial gold.
+Later, around 2500 BC, gold began to be extracted from primary deposits by crushing and grinding gold-containing quartz rocks.
+The ground-up gold dust could be extracted in the same way as alluvial gold.

 Although almost never found 100% pure, gold in its natural form can be worked easily.
 It is the most malleable metal on this planet; a single gram of gold can be hammered into a sheet of one square meter.
 In the early days of gold working, jewelry would have been produced from gold as it was found.
 Nuggets would be hammered into sheets on which simple techniques like chasing and repoussé would be applied.
-Sheets could be cut into shape and rolled into tubes.
+Sheets could be cut into shapes and rolled into tubes.

 The fact that gold in its natural form can be shaped at will has led to the belief that it was the first metal ever to be used by mankind.
-Bronze and gold emerge together in history and it is unsure which one beat the other to it.
+Bronze and gold emerged together in history and it is unsure which one beat the other to it.
 The fact is that bronze is created by a more complicated technique.
 It has to be extracted by heating copper and tin ore and then cast and beaten into shape.
 This technique is applicable to gold, so at the time bronze casting techniques were invented and dispersed over the world, gold would have followed this process quickly.
-The first gold cast objects we know to exist come from the Nile valley from around 2500BC.
+The first gold-cast objects we know to exist come from the Nile valley from around 2500 BC.

-As said, natural occurring gold is never pure, it usually is a natural alloy of gold, silver, copper and various mixes of other metals.
+As said, naturally occurring gold is never pure, it usually is a natural alloy of gold, silver, copper, and various mixes of other metals.
 By the time gold was melted and cast, extra copper and silver started to be added to change the gold’s color and increase its hardness.
 The first man-made gold alloys were produced in Egypt.
 The refining of gold didn’t take place until circa 1500 BC.

-In modern-day western Turkey, in Anatolia, the Lydians started to use a silver-gold alloy, electrum to produce the first known coins around 600BC.
+In modern-day western Turkey, in Anatolia, the Lydians started to use a silver-gold alloy, electrum to produce the first known coins around 600 BC.
 The use of money spread to the Greeks and later to the Romans.
 Various alloys were used, depending on time and place.

 Gold Working Techniques

-Although gold is not indigenous to the area, it was in Mesopotamia that the more sophisticated gold working techniques evolved.
+Although gold is not indigenous to the area, it was in Mesopotamia that the more sophisticated gold-working techniques evolved.
 Gold worked in this area would have been imported from modern-day Turkey, Egypt and maybe even India.
 Ancient gold working techniques involved simple chasing and repoussé work on hammered sheet gold first and later the successive goldsmiths of Mesopotamia, Egypt, Crete, Greece and Italy added a score of techniques to their repertoire such as wire making, filigree, soldering, granulation, piercing and casting.

-Gold’s scarcity in the ancient world caused the goldsmiths of that period to use it sparingly.
+Gold scarcity in the ancient world caused the goldsmiths of that period to use it sparingly.
 The amount of gold necessary to create a solid bulky earring can be hammered into sheet gold to produce a great multiple of earrings, which, while being substantially lighter, will look just as solid in appearance.
 This practice resulted in rather flimsy jewelry.
-Tubes for rings where often made of rolled sheets and gold wire for filigree was made by twisting thin strips of sheet gold.
+Tubes for rings were often made of rolled sheets and gold wire for filigree was made by twisting thin strips of sheet gold.
 This gold wire could then be shaped into beaded wire by rolling a double-edged implement over it or turned into a spiraled wire by rolling a single edge over it under an angle.
 Wire also acted as the basis for the loops that formed chains.
 To achieve solidity the ancient goldsmiths often used to apply sheet gold onto bronze objects, pressing it into shape with a wooden tool.

 In order to test the authenticity of gold jewelry, the appraiser or jewelry historian has an arsenal of weapons up his sleeve.
 Let us first consider the gold working techniques mentioned above.
 Tools leave marks and marks can be seen, sometimes with the aid of magnification.
 Knowing what techniques were in use when and where, in combination with the ability to recognize their typical appearance, provides the historian with a powerful way of revealing forgeries.